XMAMan/SmallSI/readme.md

 To derivate a formular, which calculates $f_C$ and $\tau_C$ we need a function, which measures how far the contactpoint from one box is entered into the side from the other box.

-In this example there is one collision point between these two boxes:
+To derive this function we use as example two boxes where a collision point was found (left side from the image):

 <img src="https://github.com/XMAMan/SmallSI/blob/master/Images/CollisionInfo_vs_ContactPoint.png" width="513" height="353" />